-When the start of a stage is delayed by more than 10 minutes for any competitor, the adjustment of tyre pressures is permitted.
+- When the start of a stage is delayed by more than 10 minutes for any competitor. - In regroups when not followed by a road section before a special stage, super special stage or "Power Stage".

 60.8 STUDDED TYRES

 If studded tyres are permitted in a rally, the regulations and method of checking on studs must be: